Sebix12/WingBird/README.md

-# The GearBird Framework
+# The WingBird Framework
-GearBird can be your fullstack framework for building Web UIs in the Windows Batch scripting language.
+WingBird can be your fullstack framework for building Web UIs in the Windows Batch scripting language.

 The beauty of Batch, is that **you can call other Batch files in a Batch file, creating a file-based component structure**, similar to React's function- or class-based component structure.